EzequielRamis/atex/README.md

 ### Incremental migration

 As explained in [Usage/JSON](#json), ATEX supports `.json` files which behave the same as if they were at `store`.
 So, if you are considering a migration, you can copy all files from `store` to `atex/src` and slowly replace them with ATEX modules.

-**Warning:** JSON extensions like JSONC or JSON5 are not supported.

 ## Legal